vladmalik/misctool/README.md

 # Various smaller tools and scripts

-## Project more traffic in Abba A/B Test calculator
+## Project more traffic in Abba A/B Test calculator (Greese Monkey script)